Brazil Climate Delegation Includes Meat Giants Linked to Deforestation, Despite Country’s Pledge to Protect Forests

 Protecting the Amazon is crucial to climate efforts to limit the rise of global temperatures.
 The forest is responsible for storing massive amounts of carbon dioxide — but a recent study showed parts of the Amazon are now releasing more carbon than is being trapped in the trees.
 In 2020, deforestation of the rainforest reached a 12-year high.

 Agriculture drives an estimated three quarters of deforestation worldwide, and beef production accounts for just over 40 percent.
-Brazil is responsible for over a third of deforestation globally, making it the biggest contributor to deforestation worldwide.
+Brazil, currently led by right-wing populist Jair Bolsonaro, is responsible for over a third of deforestation globally, making it the biggest contributor to deforestation worldwide.

 Shona Hawkes, global forests policy advisor at Global Witness, said: “Those forests are at such a critical tipping point now.
 And this is something that Brazilian people overwhelmingly are saying they want action on, indigenous peoples in Brazil are saying they want action on, and so it’s really up to the global community not to legitimise the Bolsonaro government’s so-called commitments, which fall short.”